Judger0716/DBFinalProject/README.md

 --Complete the update process of book resources and users' borrow lists, which will change correspondingly after user's operation.

+## 2020/12/17 Updates

+### The Front End

+--Allow users to check their buy list.

+--Allow users to make comments on certain books and view top 20 comment on that book.

+#### Add user interface for admin

+--Admin can view all basic information of books in the database and stock old or new books.

+--Admin can manage users' borrow list, deciding whether lengthen their borrowing period or not and deleting the borrow record when user return their books.

+--Admin can view all the orders of buying book and the sum of sale.

+--Admin can manage all users in the system by editing their credit, balance and level.

+### The Back End

+--Complete all the functions corresponding to the newly appended operation of users.

+--Use MySQL procedure to replace "insert", "update" and "delete" orders.

+--Add prevention of MySQL injection.

+--Divide all functions into two groups for safety reasons, one using account "guest" for accessing the database and the other one using account "root" for accessing the database.

 ## Reference Material